lmj/global-vars/README.md

 In Common Lisp, a special variable that is never dynamically bound typically serves as a stand-in for a global variable.
-The `global-vars` library provides true global variables that are recognized by some compilers.
+The `global-vars` library provides true global variables that are implemented by some compilers.
 An attempt to rebind a global variable properly results in a compiler error.
 That is, a global variable cannot be dynamically bound.